kesteckb/COMSM-SEGP/Evaluation/README.md

 ]
 ```

-Services and most components were not tested further than this.
-However, our more complex components have additional unit tests:
+Services and most components were not tested further than this, however, our more complex components have additional unit tests:
   - AppComponent
     - Check component has title 'sugarRush'
   - FoodQuizComponent